Some Light Reading:

-- Not needing to learn additional songs.
+Not needing to learn additional songs.
 I understand this is a tough one as you could share a special song together and it’s obviously not a requirement for a musician!

 Having music at your wedding is a game changer and really can make the day so I’ll leave you with one final note, don't spend more on your wedding cake then your muso! taste lasts only seconds but people will be talking about the music for the rest of their lives.